vimchub/vaccineimpact/_posts/2020-07-10 new groups cholera and typhoid fever.md

 title: New VIMC modelling groups - Cholera and Typhoid Fever
 ---

-We are pleased to announce that following our request for proposals for cholera and typhoid fever models, the following institutions were successfully selected, and will be joining VIMC:
+We are pleased to announce that following our request for proposals for cholera and typhoid fever models, the following institutions were successfully selected, and will be joining VIMC:-

 ## Cholera models